Cynthia’s Bio

-Cynthia Boal Janssens is a veteran travel and cruise writer who became well known to Midwestern audiences during her stint as travel editor of the Detroit News.
+Cynthia Boal Janssens, AllThingsCruise’s Editor-At-Large, is a veteran travel and cruise writer who became well known to Midwestern audiences during her stint as travel editor of the Detroit News.
 She has been a freelancer for a number of years now and has been specializing in cruising for most of that time.
 She has been published in newspapers and magazines across the USA (and in Africa, too!)

-She is particularly interested in small ship cruises and those have taken her to Antarctica, deep into the Amazon, through the rivers of France and next month she will be reporting here on a seven-day cruise to the Galapagos Islands.
-But she sails the big ships, too, and often participates in the inaugural cruises of new vessels.
+She is particularly interested in small ship cruises and those have taken her to Antarctica, deep into the Amazon, through the rivers of France and the Straits of Malacca.
+She has explored the Galapagos Islands and the Mississippi River.
+But she sails the big ships, too, and often participates in the inaugural cruises of new vessels like the Norwegian Epic and the Disney Dream.

 A long-time consumer advocate, Cynthia welcomes your questions about cruising…she has visited most every cruise area of the world and always wants to go back.